DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 <p align="center"><img src="images/pt1.png" alt="spark"></p>

-For our new extension of the Phase #2 of this paper, we include two other Relational schemata to our experiemtns (The Wide Property Table ["WPT"], and the Extended Vertical Tables ["ExtVP"]).
+For our new extension of the **Phase#4** of this project, we include two other Relational schemata to our experiemtns (The Wide Property Table ["WPT"], and the Extended Vertical Tables ["ExtVP"]).

 **Wide Property Table** extends the PT schema for optimizing star-shaped SPARQL queries.
 WPT aims at representing the whole RDF dataset into a single unified table.
 Such table uses all RDF properties in the dataset as columns.